Mirror-Prismals/Mida/README.md

 ```
 ## Advanced Mida: Programmatic Mida

-For the more savvy mida users, mida offers a lightweight programming layer offering traditional programming paradigms.
+For the more savvy Mida users, Mida offers a lightweight programming layer offering traditional programming paradigms.

 ### Hello World
 printing to the console (As opposed to the audicle log!) is very simple in Mida.
-All you have to do is use the p keyword with parenthesis and quotes, which has been reserved for this use.
+All you have to do is use the p keyword with parentheses and quotes, which has been reserved for this use.
 ```mida
 p("Hello World")
 ```
 ### Methods and Functions
-Functions and Method Definitions in mida use the `d` keyword followed by the type, then the method name in double quotes, followed by patenthesis with the arguments or parameters of the method.
+Functions and Method Definitions in Mida use the `d` keyword followed by the type, then the method name in double quotes, followed by patenthesis with the arguments or parameters of the method.
 Lets take a look.
 ```mida
 d int "myFunkyFUNCTION"(int a, int b) return { a + b }